 Ecology & Evolution

 We are investigating the nature, ecology and evolution of host plant associations and chemically mediated interactions in plant-feeding insects, especially beetles.
-Ongoing work includes studies of beetle digestive physiology, specialized plant-feeding, sequestration of plant allelochemicals, polymorphism, aposematism, and chemosensory evolution (including pheromones used in host and mate finding).
+Ongoing work includes studies of beetle digestive physiology, the evolution of specialized plant-feeding, sequestration of plant allelochemicals, polymorphism, aposematism, and chemosensory evolution (including pheromones used in host and mate finding).
 Most of these studies involve leaf beetles, longhorn beetles, or weevils (Phytophaga).

 We are studying timing and patterns of diversification in beetles and other insects, and geographic patterns of beetle diversity and endemism.
 Most studies focus on the tropics and S Hemisphere.
 In recognition of the impacts of habitat loss and climate change on biodiversity, some projects have conservation biological goals and implications.
 Collage images courtesy of Udo Schmidt (used with permission).